After weeks of street battles, Kyiv suburb is scene of ruin

-Her 83-year-old father was just sitting by his kitchen window eating a meal when he was killed by a Russian mortar strike on March 6.
+Her 83-year-old father was simply sitting by his kitchen window eating a meal when he was killed by a Russian mortar strike on March 6.

-Five days later, her son, Serhii, who was married with two children, was killed as he tried to evacuate civilians to safety.
+Five days later, her son Serhii, who was married with two children, was killed as he tried to evacuate civilians to safety.

 But several days ago, the constant thud of artillery slowed as Russian troops — facing major losses and logistical challenges — began to pull back from their failed invasion of the capital.

-The few people who, like Melnik, stayed behind and survived are now emerging from basements and shelters rubbing their eyes in the brightness of day, dazed and bewildered as they take in the wasteland of destruction that has replaced the neighborhoods they once called home.
+The few people who, like Melnik, had stayed behind and survived are now emerging from basements and shelters, rubbing their eyes in the brightness of day, dazed and bewildered as they take in the wasteland of destruction that has replaced the neighborhoods they once called home.

 Most houses are destroyed or badly damaged.
 Piles of rubble litter what were once pleasant gardens.
 Abandoned dogs wander from house to house.
 The streets are pocked with craters from shelling.
 In areas nearby, including the village of Bucha, bodies still lie in the streets.
 Kyiv’s mayor said the attacks in the city’s suburbs amounted to a “genocide.”